The textile industry emits 1.7 million tons of CO2 annually, accounting for 10% of global greenhouse gas emissions.

 Converting agricultural waste into eco-friendly textile fibers

-The international sustainable fashion innovation platform, Fashion for Good, has initiated the ‘Untapped Agricultural Waste Project‘ to validate and amplify technologies capable of converting agricultural waste into eco-friendly textile fibers.
+The international sustainable fashion innovation platform, Fashion for Good, has launched the ‘Untapped Agricultural Waste Project‘ to validate and scale up technologies that convert agricultural waste into eco-friendly textile fibers.

 Collaborating with six fiber innovators—AltMat, Bananatex, Chlorohemp, Agraloop by Circular Systems, HempTex India, and 9Fiber—the platform aims to explore natural fibers and blends derived from agricultural waste sources like rice husks, hemp, wheat straw, banana, and pineapple.
 The initiative focuses on assessing the technical feasibility of these natural fibers developed by the selected innovators.